iqrahadian/sma-metro/README.md

 	DailySpending  int
 }
 ```

-**FareUsage**, storing information of each route line combination, combination mean : Green->Red = GreenRed
+**FareUsage** stores information for each route-line combination, where combinations are denoted as such: Green->Red = GreenRed.
-FareUsage will be used to store information for each route card holder has been going through
+This feature is utilized to retain data regarding the routes a cardholder has traveled through.

-**FareSpending**, storing usage information of single line combination
+**FareSpending**, storing usage information of single line combination.
-All 4 attributes value will be close to realtime as possible
+All four attribute values aim to reflect real-time data as closely as possible.

-**LastWeekUsed** will follow ISO Week, so it can be 52-53 in a year
+**LastWeekUsed** will follow ISO Week, allowing the values ranging from 52 to 53 in a year
 &emsp;if LastWeekUsed < Current ISO Week
-&emsp;**WeeklySpending** & **DailySpending** will be reset to 0 before trip calculation
+&emsp;**WeeklySpending** & **DailySpending** will reset to 0 before trip calculations.

-**LastDayUsed** will follow numeric weekday system, sunday as 0 and saturday as 7
+**LastDayUsed** will follow numeric weekday system, Sunday as 0 and Saturday as 7
 &emsp;if LastDayUsed < Current Weekday
-&emsp;**DailySpending** will be reset to 0 before trip calculation
+&emsp;**DailySpending** will be reset to 0 before trip calculation.

 ### Payment Gateway
-paymentGateway class : payment interface & decide on how to process card based on the card type
+paymentGateway class will serve payment interface & decide on how to process card based on the card type.
-it has 2 function, **Charge** & **Topup** as interface to outside world
+it has 2 function, **Charge** & **Topup** acting as the interface for external interactions.

-Payment gateway class will create a new **PaymentProcessor** based on Card type processed,
+Payment gateway class will create a new **PaymentProcessor** based on processed Card type,
-so each card type logic will be owned by PaymentProcessor
+This structure ensures that each card type's logic is contained within its respective PaymentProcessor.

 ```
 paymentProcessor interface {